omer-to/branches-backend/README.md

 # Database
 MongoDB is used as the database, and no volume is attached, hence data will not persist between restarts.
 There are two collections in the database: branches and users.
-There are a couple of ways of restrictring the employers to only listing the branches, such as using `$redact` operations, which would require an additional field as the access control list on the branches collection, however, I preferred using View collection as it's a read-only duplicate of the original collection.

 A single field unique index is created on the `email` field for users in order to make an index scan instead of collection scan when querying the user, and to prohibit duplicate emails.